-- CAUI-4 GTs have to be contiguous. - CAUI-4 must use GTs from the same horizontal CR or two above or below. - CAUI-4 all GTs must come from the same GT quad. - CAUI-4 is only supported in Lanes 1-4. - CAUI-4 must be implemented within an SLR. - To use RX Buffer Bypass, CAUI-4 must use the same CR or two above or below.
+- CAUI-4 GTs have to be contiguous. - CAUI-4 must use GTYs from the same horizontal CR or two above or below. - CAUI-4 all GTs must come from the same GT quad (for GTY). - CAUI-4 is only supported in Lanes 1-4.

+- For CAUI-4 with GTM configuration, two GTM duals (each GTM dual has two GT channels) are used.
+The GTM duals should be from the same horizontal CR or one above or below. - CAUI-4 must be implemented within an SLR. - To use RX Buffer Bypass, CAUI-4 must use the same CR or two above or below.
 GT RX Buffer Bypass cannot be enabled with the GTY from the column across the device.